 Continuum offers several different workshops tailored to meet the specific needs of clients.
 Continuum affiliated artists have led thousands of workshops in the US and abroad.

-We have presented Master Classes at universities and conservatories including UC San Diego, Rutgers, Virginia, U. of Central Oklahoma, the Tallinn Conservatory, and the University of the Andes and Javeriana University in Bogotá.
+We have presented Master Classes at universities and conservatories including UC San Diego, U. of Michigan, Cornish College, Rutgers, Virginia, U. of Central Oklahoma, Kassel U., Estonian Theater and Music Academy, and the University of the Andes and Javeriana University in Bogotá.

 Continuum-affiliated artists offer lessons to all ages, levels, and instruments